YShoji-HEP/BulletinBoard/docker/README.md

 ## Highlights
 * Hybrid backend of memory and file, selected based on the size of the object and the allocated memory.
-* Key is a combination of a name and a tag.
+* Key is a combination of a title and a tag.
 Each key contains revisions of `ArrayObject`.
-* The tag can be omitted if no other tags are present.
+* Simple access to data.
+For example, revision can be omitted.
+Then, the most recent revision is returned.
+The tag can also be omitted if no other tags are present.
-* If the revision is omitted, the most recent revision is returned.
-* The data does not persist by default.
-Use `archive` or `dump` command to make it persistent.
+* The commands `archive` and `dump` make data persistent.
+(Data does not persist by default.)
+* Docker image of the server is available.
+* Unix sockets can be used with Unix-like operating systems, which makes the communication speed quite fast.

 ## Docker
 ```